-Either call the juror information line at (651) 266-8232 and listen to a recorded announcement, or check the Juror Reporting Instructions Tab on this web page anytime on the weekend before your term of service (listed on the top right of the summons form).
+First Check-in (Weekend): Jurors must either call the juror information line at (651) 266-8232 and listen to a recorded announcement, or check the Juror Reporting Instructions Tab on this web page anytime after 5:00 p.m. the day before your term of service is scheduled to begin (listed on the top right of the summons form).
 The announcement will contain reporting information by Call in/Group (group) number.

 If your group number is needed to report, the announcement will include what time and location to report for your jury service.
 If your group number is not needed, the announcement will give further reporting directions.

-In addition to the weekend call, jurors must check reporting instructions twice a day during their one week of service until called in or released from further service.
+In addition to the weekend call, jurors must check reporting instructions two times a day during the first week of service until called in or released from further service.
 The call in schedule during the week is 11:30 a.m. for same afternoon reporting and after 5:00 p.m. for the next morning reporting.

 Please pay close attention to the Juror Reporting Instructions, making sure to note the reporting times for your group number and any additional instructions.